edgars-supe/imgur/README.md

 ## Architecture

 The View portion uses an MVVM architecture, using Fragments and Jetpack's ViewModels.
 It's a single-activity app.
 All communication is done with RxJava (network calls, repo to ViewModel, View observes state from ViewModel, etc.).
 Json is parsed using `kotlinx.serialization`.
+There are also a couple of basic unit tests with JUnit.

 ## Structure